aruth2/spectrum-slicing/README.md

 In order to use the code, the header files which describe the available functions should be included:

     #include <sips.h>

 or

     #include <sips_square.h>

+Likewise, fortran users can import interfaces to the libraries in sips.F90 and sips_square.F90.

 The libraries containing the compiled code should be linked by the compiler by adding -L${SIPS_DIR} and by using -lsips and/or -lsips_square.